troglobit/watchdogd/README.md

 ### What can watchdogd do?

-Without arguments `watchdogd` runs in the background, monitoring the CPU, and as long as there is CPU time it "kicks" the WDT chip (via the driver).
-If `watchdogd` is stopped, or does not get enough CPU time to run, the WDT will detect this and reboot the system.
+Without arguments `watchdogd` runs in the background, monitoring the CPU and as long as there is CPU time it "kicks" `/dev/watchdog` every 10 seconds.
+If the daemon is stopped, or does not get enough CPU time to run, the underlying WDT hardware will detect this and reboot the system.
 This is the normal mode of operation.

 With a few lines in [watchdogd.conf(5)][], it can also monitor other aspects of the system, such as: